Frequently Asked Questions: Gigabit

 - How can I protect my mobile device?

-FTC gigabit service will offer Internet broadband speeds up to 1 gigabit per second (1000 Mbps) , or 100 times faster than the FCC newly recommended minimum broadband standard.
-It also offers the capacity to stream video, download or stream music, post, tweet, pin on social media and connect all of your tablets, PCs and smartphones all at the same time.
+FTC gigabit service will offer internet broadband speeds up to 1 gigabit per second (1000 Mbps) , or 100 times faster than the FCC newly recommended minimum broadband standard.
+It also offers the capacity to stream video, download or stream music, post, tweet, pin on social media and connect all of your tablets, computers and smartphones all at the same time.